stickycode/cypress-documentation/source/faq/questions/using-cypress-faq.md

 - Search existing {% url "open issues" https://github.com/cypress-io/cypress/issues %}, it may already be reported!
 - Update Cypress.
 Your issue may have {% url "already been fixed" changelog %}.
 - {% open_an_issue %}.
 Your best chance of getting a bug looked at quickly is to provide a repository with a reproducible bug that can be cloned and run.

+## {% fa fa-angle-right %} How do I integrate with GitHub Enterprise